pegasystems/pega-helm-charts/docs/Deploying-Pega-on-PKS.md

 - Access your GCP SQL database you created in [Create an SQL database resource](#_Create_an_SQL).

-- Install the version of Pega Platform that you built into your docker install image in [Build your Docker image from the pega-installer-ready](#_Build_your_Docker) into your Azure SQL database.
+- Install the version of Pega Platform that you built into your Docker install image in [Build your Docker image from the pega-installer-ready](#_Build_your_Docker) into your Azure SQL database.

 - Access the Pega Docker images you specify for your deployments.